How Does Nursing School Work? What to Expect in an ABSN Program

 Launch your career with an Accelerated Nursing program - two nurses working together

-Explore in more detail about how accelerated nursing programs work in this post.
+Explore in more detail about how accelerated nursing programs work.

-CSP Global offers ABSN students a small school feel with big opportunities.
-CSP Global is a Christian community that encourages student and faculty interaction, individual attention and spiritual growth — all backed with an emphasis on service.
-Students who graduate from the nursing program learn to care for the whole patient — mind, body and spirit.
+Concordia University, St. Paul offers ABSN students a small school feel with big opportunities.
+Our school is a Christian community that encourages student and faculty interaction, individual attention and spiritual growth, all backed with an emphasis on service.
+Students who graduate from our nursing program learn to care for the whole patient: mind, body and spirit.

-Take the first step toward your nursing future and contact an ABSN admissions advisor today.
+Ready to graduate with a nursing degree in as few as 16 months after completing the prerequisites?
+Take the first step toward your nursing future and contact an ABSN admissions counselor at Concordia University, St. Paul today.